 GSA’s Total Workplace Furniture & Information Technology (FIT) program fuels vigorous and deliberate optimization of the federal footprint while minimizing the upfront capital needs of our customers in right-sizing their operations.

 GSA is creating a 21st century workplace across government to save money and increase productivity.
 GSA’s overall Total Workplace initiative provides resources and expertise to encourage federal agencies to reduce their office space, foster collaboration, better manage IT spending and increase efficiency.
 Ultimately, in a time of shrinking budgets, this initiative will save taxpayer dollars and allow agencies to invest more in their missions and better serve the American people.

 The FIT program is one of the offerings within GSA’s Total Workplace program and is focused on transforming the federal government.
 At its core, Total Workplace FIT is a leasing action.
-Total Workplace FIT allows agencies to lease furniture over a 5-year term and lease information technology over a 3-year term, easing the burden of costs while giving agencies the furniture and technology they need to build a more efficient government.
+Total Workplace FIT allows agencies to lease furniture over a 5-year term and agencies within the NCR to lease information technology over a 3-year term, easing the burden of costs while giving agencies the furniture and technology they need to build a more efficient government.